-The Wi-Fi mode in Sony A7r allows you to control camera using your smartphone.
-The camera gets connect to the Wi-Fi easily in just couple of seconds as the access point’s get displayed on the screen.
+The Wi-Fi mode in Sony A7r allows you to control the camera using your smartphone.
+The camera gets to connect to the Wi-Fi easily in just a couple of seconds as the access points get displayed on the screen.

 You can also use your smartphone as the ‘bridge’ to the Internet.
-Also thanks to NFC feature on the device, just tap your smartphone on to the camera and you are connected instantly.
+Also, thanks to the NFC feature on the device, tap your smartphone onto the camera, and you are connected instantly.

 Smart Remote Capture Mode

-You just need to install the Sony Smart Remote Capture Mode App which allows to control your camera using your smartphone.
+You need to install the Sony Smart Remote Capture Mode App, which allows controlling your camera using your smartphone.

-Also, there are third part apps which can be used.
+Also, there are third-party apps that can be used.

-After using Sony A7r one thing you will notice is that the photo’s come out much more sharper.
+After using Sony A7r, one thing you will notice is that the photo’s come out much sharper.

-When you combine a high quality lens with the A7r’s 36-megapixel, AA filter-free CMOS sensor, the results are stunning.
+The results are stunning when you combine a high-quality lens with the A7r’s 36-megapixel, AA filter-free CMOS sensor.

-Whether correction is applied depends on the lens.
-For the 28-70mm and 55mm FE lenses it’s active, while it’s off for the 35mm and 24-70mm.
+Whether the correction is applied depends on the lens.
+For the 28-70mm and 55mm FE lenses while it’s off for the 35mm and 24-70mm.